Ludum Dare: Structure

 As of the 18th edition of the competition, which was held in August 2010, a more relaxed version called the "Jam" was introduced.
 The Jam, which allows development teams, private source code and extended development time of 72 hours, takes place concurrently with the solo competition ("Compo").

 From early in the game jam's history until 2016, a smaller competition called "Mini Ludum Dare" or "MiniLD" was held during months without a main Ludum Dare competition.
 These were organised and run by community members with assistance from the website's various administrators and moderators.
 The host would choose the theme of the MiniLD, set the rules and duration, as well as prepare announcement posts throughout the event.
 Meanwhile, a staff member would create and manage the game submissions page, make various bookkeeping changes to the website, and generally oversee the event from behind the scenes.
 These MiniLDs were much more informal, and following the rules was usually optional.
 The themes were often more specific or technical, such as a jam focused on making games with reusable assets "Swap Shop", or making game-development tools "Tool Jam", or making a real-time-strategy games "7dRTS".
 Due to the popularity of hosting these smaller community-led events, a booking system was introduced, where interested persons would choose which MiniLD they wanted to host, which ended up with a two year backlog at its peak.
 After 70 MiniLDs, the event was retired after October 2016, much to the dismay of the community.

 For several years during the 2010s, October was home to the October Challenge, which challenged people to "Finish a game, take it to market, and earn $1".
 Participants had 31 days to upload a link to their game to the website.
-The event was not competitive and was meant to encourage commercial game development from people who hadn't attempted to made money from their games previously.
+The event was not competitive and was meant to encourage commercial game development from people who hadn't attempted to make money from their games previously.